-5. LEE THIAN SOO

-Non-Executive Director Appointed 27 June 2003 and re-appointed 16 November 2006 and 25 November 2009
+LEE THIAN SOO Non-Executive Director Appointed 27 June 2003 and re-appointed 16 November 2006 and 25 November 2009.

-Mr. Lee has extensive international Mr. Bartsch has over 30 years business experience and currently experience in the aviation industry in is the Chairman and owner of a variety of senior operational, safety a company supplying specialty and regulatory roles.
-He was head of medical devices, systems and drugs safety and regulatory compliance for to healthcare institutions in the Asean Qantas Airways' Limited AOC and region.
-He is also on the board of a manager of the CASA Sydney Airline biomedical company and a mobile/ Transport Field Office. internet gaming company.

-Mr. Lee was one of the founding experienced pilot and has extensive shareholders and directors of Rex.
+Mr. Lee has extensive international business experience and currently is the Chairman and owner of a company supplying specialty medical devices, systems and drugs to healthcare institutions in the ASEAN region.
+He is also on the board of a biomedical company and a mobile/internet gaming company.
+Mr. Lee was one of the founding shareholders and directors of Rex.